Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 US 30, Columbia River Gorge Scenic Drive, Oregon

-In the above section, we featured what we believe are the best hikes in Columbia River Gorge for day trippers.
-Avid hikers staying in the region longer can find detailed information about hikes in the Columbia River Gorge in this highly rated trail guide.
+Above, we featured what we believe are the best short hikes for day trippers.
+Avid trekkers staying longer can find detailed information in this highly rated trail guide.

 Bicycling the Gorge

+There are ample opportunities here to engage in pedal power.
 Need a bike or want a guide?
-Join a highly rated Hiking and Bicycling Tour through CRG!
+Join a highly rated Hiking and Bicycling Tour through the CRG!

 Columbia River View, US 30, Oregon

-The vast Columbia River Gorge is a stunningly beautiful sight.
-On a day trip from Portland we recommend stopping at a few different spots to take in some of the most amazing views.
+This vast area is a stunningly beautiful sight.
+We recommend stopping at a few different spots to take in some splendid views.

 Crown Point State Park and Vista House